michaelerb/da-workshop/faqs.md

 ### Great, how do I apply for the workshop?

-To apply for the workshop, fill out [this application form](https://forms.gle/ZXpQqwKgXAx6usURA) by August 11th, 2023.
-Depending on the number of applicants, acceptance may be limited.
+Application for the workshop is now closed.
+If you have a great reason for wanting to join, please email michael.erb@nau.edu.
+However, further acceptance will be rare.

 ### What if I don't get accepted?